 If you use AWS Managed Rules for AWS WAF, then you don't have to write your own rules.

 The NoUserAgent_HEADER rule inspects for requests that don't have the HTTP User-Agent header.
-The SignalNonBrowserUserAgent rule inspects for user agent strings that don't seem to be from a web browser, including requests with no user agent.
+The SignalNonBrowserUserAgent rule inspects for user agent strings that don't appear to be from a web browser, including requests with no user agent.

 Add an AWS Managed Rules rule group to your web ACL